This recipe for easy grilled flatbread is a snap to make, and a delicious addition to your grilling dinner menu!

 What can you do with your gorgeous flatbread?

 You can tear it up and use it as something to spread cheese or hummus on.
 You can dip it into a bowl of olive oil seasoned with pepper and rosemary.
+You can use it as the base for an avocado, egg and smoked salmon sandwich.
+You can serve on the side of these shrimp cooked in beer, or our favorite Steak Caesar Salad.

 Or you can just stand next to the grill the second it comes off and eat it right there.
 I may or may not have been known to have done that.

 Grills!
-They aren’t just for burgers anymore.
+They aren’t just for steak anymore.

 Easy Grilled Flatbread